sammancoaching/website/training/deliver_learning_hours.md

 ## Course Dates

+* 16th, 23rd, 30th January, 13:30 - 17:00 CET with Emily Bache and Clare Sudbery.
+[Information and sign-up](https://www.tickettailor.com/events/bacheconsultingab/1064180)

-We expect to announce some course dates for this training soon.
-[Contact us]({% link contact.md %}) to pre-register your interest in attending.
+[Contact us]({% link contact.md %}) if you have any questions or to register your interest in attending future instances of the course.